-Just make sure you are capable of providing the high amount of care this hybrid desires.
+Just make sure you are capable of providing the high amount of care this mix desires.
 Lots of your time for training, exercising, grooming will be paramount for a well-behaved dog.

 If you are someone that loves being outdoors and have previously had dogs in the past, this will be a great option for you.

 Do you already have a Husky Australian Shepherd Mix at home?
 Let us know your feedback below!